notrabe/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library used for building user interfaces.
+React gives better response times when handling dynamic data, and let's you design views for every appllilcation state.

 1. Describe component state.

+The state object is where you store the properties that belong to that object.

 1. Describe props.

+Props are the arguments that are passed into React components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are things that happen outside the current scope of the current function being executed.
+You can sync effects with useEffect().

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.